practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 * Adjustments can be initialized to use sensible defaults where appropriate

-* CONSIDER SOMETHING LIKE FasterCSV::Row.
-SOME ADJUSTMENTS ARE TO MAKE DATA MORE EASY TO WORK WITH, OTHERS ARE ADAPTERS MEANT TO FORCE DATA TO CONFORM TO AN EXISTING CONTRACT, OTHERS ARE MEANT TO WRAP DISTINCT STRATEGIES IN A COMMON INTERFACE (possibly overlapping too much here), ARE THERE OTHER KINDS?
+* SOME ADJUSTMENTS ARE TO MAKE DATA MORE
+EASY TO WORK WITH, OTHERS ARE ADAPTERS MEANT TO FORCE DATA TO CONFORM TO AN EXISTING CONTRACT, OTHERS ARE MEANT TO WRAP DISTINCT STRATEGIES IN A COMMON INTERFACE (possibly overlapping too much here), ARE THERE OTHER KINDS?

+---examples---

+* Draper
+* FasterCSV::Row
+* Enumerator!
+* Arguments and Results

 ## To think about